CosmosContracts/docs/README.md

 # Introduction

 Welcome to the documentation and user guides for [Juno](https://junochain.com), the decentralized, community-run smart contract platform.

-Juno -- "Smart Contracts, Evolved" - is the sister hub for the Cosmos network; our aim is to materialize the vision of an inter-chain smart contract platform with super low fees and blazing fast speeds.
+Juno - 'Smart Contracts, Evolved' - is the sister hub for the Cosmos network.
+Our aim is to materialize the vision of an inter-chain smart contract platform with super low fees and blazing fast speeds.

 {% tabs %}
 {% tab title="Guides" %}